tpunt/pht/README.md

 ### Inter-Thread Communication Data Structures

 The inter-thread communication (ITC) data structures enable for a two-way communication style between threads.

-They may be safely passed around between threads, where they are reference-counted across threads to prevent them from being prematurely destroyed.
-These data structures may also be nested (such as using a `Vector` in a `Vector`), however, any cyclic references *will leak* (due to the simplistic nature of reference counting).
-So be careful when nesting them.
-Any values placed into these data structures will be serialised.
+They are:
+ - safe to pass around between threads
+ - reference-counted across threads
+ - nestable within one-another (such as using a `Vector` in a `Vector`)

+Things to note:
+ - cyclic references will leak (due to the simplistic nature of reference counting)
+ - all values placed into these data structures will be serialised
+ - the mutexes exposed by these data structures are not reentrant

 #### Queue